Managing Licensed Members on the Enterprise Admin Dashboard

 - Public board visibility and control.*

-* Currently these restrictions only apply to boards on teams within the Enterprise.
-In the future these restrictions will extend to all boards within the Enterprise that are owned by billable members (regardless of their presence on an Enterprise team).
+* Currently these restrictions only apply to boards on Workspaces within the Enterprise.
+In the future these restrictions will extend to all boards within the Enterprise that are owned by billable members (regardless of their presence on an Enterprise Workspace).

 Free Managed Accounts